tharani694/wedding-planner/README.md

-# wedding-planner
+# evnt-planner
-Personalized Wedding Planner
+Personalized Event Planner (Primarily used as Wedding Planner)